AppsFlyerSDK/appsflyer-android-purchase-connector/README.md

 ### <a id="log-subscriptions"> Log Subscriptions
 Enables automatic logging of subscription events. </br>
-Set true to enable, false to disable.
-Disabled by default</br>
+Set true to enable, false to disable.</br>
+If this API is not used,  by default, the connector will not record Subscriptions.</br>
 * Kotlin
 ```kotlin
         builder.logSubscriptions(true)